MaxDreisbach/Droplet-PIFu/README.md

 ## Data Generation (Linux Only)
 The data generation uses codes adapted from PIFu by Saito et al. (2019), see https://github.com/shunsukesaito/PIFu for further reference.
 The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow. \
+The data generation requires `.obj` files of ground truth 3D gas-liquid interfaces, e.g. obtained by numerical simulation.
-First, binary masks, placeholder renderings, and calibration matrices representing the relative orientation of the renderings and 3D geometries are computed.
+First, binary masks, placeholder renderings, and calibration matrices are computed from the specified `.obj` files.
 Then, physically-based rendering in Blender is used to generate realistic synethtic images resembling the recordings from the experiments.

 1. The following script precomputes spherical harmonics coefficients for rendering.
+Adjust the path to the `.obj` files in `prt_util_batch.py`.
 ```
-python -m apps.prt_util_batch -i {path_to_OBJ}
+python -m apps.prt_util_batch
 ```
-2. The following script creates renderings, masks, and calibration matrices.
-The files are saved in newly created folders named `GEO`, `RENDER`, `MASK`, `PARAM`, `UV_RENDER`, `UV_MASK`, `UV_NORMAL`, and `UV_POS` under the specified training data path
+2. The following script creates renderings, masks, and calibration matrices representing the relative orientation of the renderings and 3D geometries.
+The files are saved in newly created folders named `GEO`, `RENDER`, `MASK`, `PARAM`, `UV_RENDER`, `UV_MASK`, `UV_NORMAL`, and `UV_POS` under the specified training data path.
+Adjust the path to the `.obj` files in `prt_util_batch.py`.
 ```
 python -m apps.render_data_batch -i {path_to_OBJ} -o {path_to_training_data}
 ```